graygnuorg/pound/README.md

 * There is no default session: if you have not defined any sessions, no session tracking will be done.
 * Only one session definition is allowed per `Service`.
-If your application has alternative methods for sessions you will have to define a separate `Service` for each method.
+If your application has alternative methods for sessions, you will have to define a separate `Service` for each method.

-A note on cookie injection: some applications have no session-tracking mechanism at all but would still like to have the client always directed to the same backend time after time.
+A note on cookie injection: some applications have no session-tracking mechanism at all, but would still like to have the client always directed to the same backend time after time.
 Some reverse proxies use a mechanism called *cookie injection* in order to achieve this: a cookie is added to backend responses and tracked by the reverse proxy.

 __Pound__ was designed to be as transparent as possible, therefore this mechanism is not supported.
-If you really need this sort of persistent mapping use the client address session mechanism (`Type IP`), which achieves the same result without changing the contents in any way.
+If you really need this sort of persistent mapping, use the client address session mechanism (`Type IP`), which achieves the same result without changing the contents in any way.

 ### Logging